Hasmelash95/heavenly-beauty/README.md

 ![Required](https://user-images.githubusercontent.com/103432143/171049505-ded803b7-2f69-4928-bd61-a7d87e6195dd.png)

 ### Footer

 Social media icons (fron Font Awesome) are centered and when clicked, take the users to the Heavenly Beauty social media websites (Facebook, Instagram, Discord) in a new tab with aria labels for those who are visually impared.
 Copyright is just below the social media links.

 ![Footer](https://user-images.githubusercontent.com/103432143/170702630-8acb37e1-e4fc-489e-94b6-954f83a8a3a8.png)

+### Future Features

+As the website customer base grows, more pages can be added with more in depth beauty advice.
+Perhaps expand into hair and nail care too.
+More subscribers might also be an opportunity to provide different deals.
+Maybe more perks if they upgrade to a 7.99 (GBP) membership.
+The website and algorithm will need better upkeep with the increasing client base.

 ## Testing <a name="testing">